The HOPE Leadership Institute 2022 Cohort Application is now closed.

 Total estimated cost: $1,000 - $1,500.

-As a HOPE Leadership Institute (HLI) participant you must attend all 5 sessions; sessions are intensive, all-day workshops, you are expected to be present throughout the entirety of the session.
+As a HOPE Leadership Institute (HLI) participant you must attend all 5 sessions; sessions are intensive, all-day workshops, and you are expected to be present throughout the entirety of the session.
 Participants are expected to advocate on behalf of Latinas in Sacramento and Washington, DC.
 You should be dedicated to HOPE’s mission, must make a personal contribution to HOPE, and be committed to the sustainability of HLI and the organization.
+Due to COVID-19, the HLI 2022 cohort will begin its first training through virtual programming and in-person trainings would be re-assessed for the remaining sessions depending on containment of the global pandemic and safety guidelines.
+HLI participants must agree to "give or get" a donation of $540 to HOPE before the end of the program in September 2022 and participate in the yearly HLI Challenge in the fall.
+Donations to HOPE through the Friends of HOPE network are an investment in the continuous development of Latina leaders statewide and are critical components in the success of our programs and conferences each year.
+It is the goal of the organization that HLI become a self-sustained program and to achieve that we need the generous contributions from HLI Alumnae and current participants.

 The following components are required to complete the application:

-Headshot (preferably high resolution .png or .jpeg) .
+Headshot (preferably high resolution .png or .jpeg).
+No selfies are accepted.

 1-2 HLI alumnae/HOPE Network Referrals (referrals to be listed on the application.
 Please note referrals will be contacted).

 RECOMENDED: 1-2 emails of support from HLI, members of the HOPE network, or other professional contacts.
-Emails must be sent to Meagan Elizondo (firstname.lastname@example.org) by Friday, November 8 by midnight.
+Letters of recommendation must be uploaded with the application on its due date.

 Referrals from HLI alumnae are highly recommended.